 You must also disconnect both the 3,5 mm audio jack cable and any Ethernet cables you’ve got connected.
-The device won't go into recovery mode if there is a connected audio cable.
-It will enter recovery mode with an Ethernet cable connected, but if there is another DHCP server on the network (from your other router or modem), the range extender will not turn on its own DHCP server and you may not be able to reach the administration interface to set it up again.
+The device won’t go into recovery mode if there’s a connected audio cable.
+It will enter recovery mode with an Ethernet cable connected, but if there’s another DHCP server on the network (from your other router or modem), the range extender will not turn on its own DHCP server and you may not be able to reach the administration interface to set it up again.

 The undocumented reset instructions should be the following:

 - Unplug all cables and the repeater itself

 - Put the repeater back in the wall-socket and wait one minute.
 Don’t plug any of the cables back in until you’ve reconfigured the repeater to your liking.

 - Press a pin or toothpick into the hole above the power switch where the Reset button sits.
 Keep pressing for 30 seconds and don’t release until the rapidly flashing lights have stopped.